 Both uric acid and ascorbic acid are potent reducing agents (electron donors) and powerful antioxidants.
 In humans, more than half of the antioxidant capacity of blood plasma comes from the hydrogen urate ion.

 The average concentration range for uric acid (or hydrogen urate ion) in human blood is 25 to 80 mg / L for men and 15 to 60 mg / L for women (see below for slightly different values ).

 An individual can have serum values as high as 96 mg / L and not have gout.
 In humans, approximately 70% of the daily elimination of uric acid occurs through the kidneys, and in 5-25% of humans, impaired renal excretion leads to hyperuricemia.

 The normal excretion of uric acid in the urine is 250 to 750 mg per day (concentration of 250 to 750 mg / L if one liter of urine is produced per day, higher than the solubility of uric acid because it is in the form of urates dissolved acids).

-The Dalmatian dog has a genetic defect in the absorption of uric acid by the liver and kidneys, which results in a decrease in the conversion to allantoin, which is why this breed excretes uric acid and not allantoin in the urine.
+The Dalmatian dog has a genetic defect in the absorption of uric acid by the liver and kidneys, which decreases the conversion to allantoin, which is why this breed excretes uric acid and not allantoin in the urine.

-In birds and reptiles, and some desert-dwelling mammals (eg, the kangaroo rat), uric acid is also the end product of purine metabolism, but is excreted in the feces as a dry mass.
+In birds, reptiles, and some desert-dwelling mammals (e.g., the kangaroo rat), uric acid is also the end product of purine metabolism but is excreted in the feces as a dry mass.

 A proportion of people have mutations in the proteins responsible for the excretion of uric acid by the kidneys.
-So far, variants within a number of genes have been identified:
+So far, variants within several genes have been identified: